amardaxini/nailgun/README.markdown

 Example
 =======
-To start nailgun server(if you want you can overwrite default configuration) script/nailgun start
+To start nailgun server(if you want you can overwrite default configuration)
+> script/nailgun start
 To start nailgun server
- script/nailgun stop
+> script/nailgun stop
-To add client side jar Nailgun::NgCommand.ng_cp(absolute jar path)
+To add client side jar
+> Nailgun::NgCommand.ng_cp(absolute jar path)
-To create alias of class Nailgun::NgCommand.ng_alias(alias name,class name) Make sure that class name is exist in client side jar path and its contain main To easy to use nailgun server best way is combine all jar to make one jar
+To create alias of class
+> Nailgun::NgCommand.ng_alias(alias name,class name)

+Make sure that class name is exist in client side jar path and its contain main To easy to use nailgun server best way is combine all jar to mke one jar

 Copyright (c) 2010 [amardaxini], released under the MIT license